barrynormal/ng-voice-test/IMS_Provisioning.md

 These are:
 1. Who will be using this information?
   * Internal/external/devs/ops etc...
+  * Do these audiences interact?
+For example, who provides engineering with new request?
+  * Relative levels of technical knowledge

 2. The context into which this process fits
   * The nature of the issues raised by clients/users